mirego/csgames-sample-ios/README.md

 Make sure you have the following software installed before beginning:

-- Latest version of Xcode (7.2.1)
+- Latest version of Xcode (8.2.1)
-- Recent version of the iOS SDK (at least 9.0)
+- Recent version of the iOS SDK (at least 10.0)

 You can download these from the [Apple Developer website](https://developer.apple.com/downloads/).

-> **NOTE:** You need a Mac computer running OS X 10.10 or later.
-If you don't have one, you may check our [Sample Android app](https://github.com/mirego/csgames16-sample-android/), which can be run on Windows, Linux and older versions of OS X.
+> **NOTE:** You need a Mac computer running macOS 10.11.5 or later.
+If you don't have one, you may check our [Sample Android app](https://github.com/mirego/csgames-sample-android/), which can be run on Windows, Linux and older versions of macOS.

 ## Getting started

 First, clone the project from Github and move into its directory:

 ```
-git clone git@github.com:mirego/csgames16-sample-ios.git
+git clone git@github.com:mirego/csgames-sample-ios.git
-cd csgames16-sample-ios
+cd csgames-sample-ios
 ```

 This project uses [CocoaPods](https://cocoapods.org/) as a dependency manager.
 If you don't have it already, install it with the following command: